Sports Governance: Board training and development

 - On-going support to the CSPN team.

-This project has also been a catalyst for CT’s involvement in the wider network and we have assisted individual CSPs with a wide range of governance related issues, such as meeting the standards of the Code for Sports Governance; Board effectiveness reviews and development, as well as assisting with options appraisals and recruitment to non-executive and executive roles.
+This project has been a catalyst for CT’s involvement in the wider network and we have assisted individual CSPs with a wide range of governance related issues, as well as assisting with options appraisals and recruitment to non-executive and executive roles.
+For example, we have assisted CSPN in recruiting its whole board.
+We have also recruited chairs to three CSPs and are currently working on a new chair recruitment exercise.